Correlation Between Retail Opportunity and Saul Centers

 Strong

 Over the last 90 days Saul Centers has generated negative risk-adjusted returns adding no value to investors with long positions.
-In spite of latest unsteady performance, the Stock's technical and fundamental indicators remain stable and the newest uproar on Wall Street may also be a sign of mid-term gains for the firm private investors.
+In spite of comparatively stable technical and fundamental indicators, Saul Centers is not utilizing all of its potentials.
+The latest stock price uproar, may contribute to short-horizon losses for the private investors.

 Retail Opportunity and Saul Centers Volatility Contrast